emilwalter/audiolink/README.md

 ## License

-This project is provided as-is for personal use.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+Copyright (c) 2024 Emil Walter